Sri Lanka to censor news alerts about military, police

 That was the same day local news outlets reported a murder-suicide that left three soldiers dead of gunshot wounds.
 It also came after reports of a police officer’s arrest for soliciting a large bribe, and a botched abduction attempt blamed on soldiers.

-The MCNS comes under the defense ministry, and handles the public affairs function for the military and police.
+The MCNS comes under the defence ministry, and handles the public affairs function for the military and police.

 Contacted by Reuters, Hulugalle denied there were any restrictions on what could be reported.